 - 1 teaspoon active dry yeast

-- 3 eggs, room temperature
+- 3 large eggs room temperature

-- 100 grams butter, softened to room temperature (1 stick)
+- ½ cup unsalted butter softened to room temperature

-- 1 tablespoon white rum
+- 1 tablespoons white rum

 - 1 teaspoon lemon zest

-- 1 teaspoon salt
+- ½ teaspoon kosher salt

-- 1/2 cup granulated sugar (for coating)
+- ½ cup granulated sugar for rolling

-- Prepare the Dough: Add sugar and yeast to the lukewarm water in a large bowl.
-Allow it to sit for about 10 minutes or until the yeast starts to bubble.TIP: Water temperature should not be above 35°C / 95°F, or it will destroy the yeast.
+- Add sugar and yeast to the lukewarm water in a large bowl.
+Allow it to sit for about 10 minutes or until the yeast starts to bubble.
+PRO TIP: Water temperature should not be above 35°C / 95°F, or it will destroy the yeast.
 In a small bowl, beat the eggs.
 Cut the butter into small cubes and set aside.
 After 10 minutes, add flour, eggs, rum and lemon zest to the yeast mixture in a large bowl.
 Knead well using the attachment on your mixer or by hand.
 After about 5 minutes, add the salt.
 Slowly incorporate the butter cubes and continue kneading well with your hands or in a stand mixer.
 The dough has to be glossy and smooth.
 Cover the bowl with plastic wrap and leave to proof at room temperature for about 2 hours, or until doubled in size.
 Punch down the dough, then re-cover the bowl.
 Put in the fridge to chill for 12 - 16 hours or overnight.
-TIP: The donut dough will be more delicious if you leave them to chill overnight.
+PRO TIP: The donut dough will be more delicious if you leave them to chill overnight.
 If you don't have the time, leave that part out.

-- Shape the Dough: Remove the dough from the fridge and cut it into 70g pieces.
+- Remove the dough from the fridge and cut it into 70g pieces.
 Shape each piece into a smooth, tight bun and place on a baking tray lined with parchment paper and dusted with flour.
 Leave plenty of room between the donuts to proof.
 Cover lightly with plastic wrap and leave to proof for about 2 hours, or until about doubled in size

-- Fry the Donuts: In a cast iron pot filled halfway with vegetable oil, clip a candy thermometer to the side and heat over low until the oil reaches 165 - 175°C / 330 - 350°F. Carefully remove the donuts from the baking tray, taking care not to deflate them, and place them gently into the oil using a long-handled spider tool.
+- In a cast iron pot filled halfway with vegetable oil, clip a candy thermometer to the side and heat over low until the oil reaches 165 - 175°C / 330 - 350°F. Carefully remove the donuts from the baking tray, taking care not to deflate them, and place them gently into the oil using a long-handled spider tool.
 Fry for three minutes on each side until golden brown.
-Keep an eye on the oil temperature to ensure it doesn't get too hot or too col – adjust heat as necessary.
+Keep an eye on the oil temperature to ensure it doesn't get too hot or too cool - adjust heat as necessary.
 Remove donuts from the oil with the spider tool and place on a tray lined with paper towels.
-Once slightly cooled, place 1/2 cup granulated sugar in a dish, roll each donut in sugar and set aside to cool completely before filling
+Once slightly cooled, place ½ cup granulated sugar in a dish, roll each donut in sugar and set aside to cool completely before filling

-- Prepare the Vanilla Cream: Whisk together vanilla sugar, corn starch, and a pinch of salt in a saucepan.
+- Whisk together vanilla sugar, corn starch, and a pinch of salt in a saucepan.
 Whisk together milk and eggs in a separate bowl.
 Add milk mixture to the saucepan then add the butter.
 Cook over medium heat until mixture comes to a boil, then lower the heat and cook for one minute.
 Remove from heat.
 Cover with plastic wrap, pressing it directly onto the surface of the vanilla cream to prevent a skin from forming.
 Place in the fridge for 30 minutes.
 Just before using, whisk until smooth

 - Donuts will keep at room temperature for up to 3 days, however, they are best consumed just after frying and filling